slhome2010/attributipro.doc/docs/tools/defragmentation.md

 | 364 | 6  |
 | 366 | 8  |

-Gaps between records are generally not an issue.
-However, a problem arises if `attribute_group_id = 1` is missing, as price list import modules and parsing tools rely on this identifier to store all **Attributes**.
+There’s nothing inherently problematic about gaps between adjacent records.
+However, an issue arises if `attribute_group_id = 1` is missing, as price list auto-upload modules and parsing modules rely on this specific identifier to place all **Attributes**.

-The good news is that this tool restores `attribute_group_id = 1` while preserving data integrity and reorganizing the table.
+The good news is that this tool restores `attribute_group_id = 1` without compromising data integrity, reordering the table accordingly.

 ## Example Table After Defragmentation